27 Traditional Purim Food Ideas for 2026

 Book Now

 In keeping with Queen Esther’s commitment to vegetarian food (and her secret Kosher diet), several communities prefer to plan Purim food with a purely plant-focused menu.
-Chickpeas, which are nutritious, tasty and affordable, are a key ingredient in many Purim food recipes.
+Therefore, chickpeas, which are nutritious, tasty and affordable, are a key ingredient in many Purim food recipes.

 You can serve chickpeas in various ways.
-Go old-school and serve them boiled and seasoned with only salt and pepper, or add cooked chickpeas to a vegan stew, a coconut curry chickpeas dish or even a nourishing bowl of soup.
+To keep it simple, serve them boiled and seasoned with just salt and pepper.
+Alternatively, add cooked chickpeas to a vegan stew, make coconut curry chickpeas or even whip up a nourishing bowl of soup with chickpeas as a star ingredient.

 via Cozymeal